15 Brilliant Day Trips from Oxford

 With culturally significant sites like Anne Hathaway’s Cottage, The Royal Shakespeare Company and the Shakespeare Centre, Stratford-upon-Avon is a throwback into the 16th century.

-Or, hop on a City Sightseeing bus and tour the Stratford Butterfly Farm, the MAD Museum and see the Stratford-upon-Avon Canal, Holy Trinity Church and so much more.
+Or, hop on a City Sightseeing bus and tour the Stratford Butterfly Farm, the MAD Museum, the Stratford-upon-Avon Canal, Holy Trinity Church and so much more!